 Cyclehoop is proud to have been chosen to design customised cycle stands for the Grass Routes neighbourhood project in Lambeth.
 The cycle stands were designed for the newly renamed Van Gogh Walk in Stockwell and consist of a round design and the use of Albertus font, spelling out V-G-W.

 Lambeth council have been working alongside local residents to transform the dimly lit back road in Stockwell into a cleaner, greener and safer area.
-The street previously named Isabel Street, has been renamed after the famous artist Van Gogh who lived in the area in late 1800’s whilst working as an art dealer in Covent Garden.
+The street, previously named Isabel Street, has been renamed after the famous artist Van Gogh, who lived in the area in the late 1800’s whilst working as an art dealer in Covent Garden.

 The Grass Routes project aims to make the area safe and pleasant for everyone to use, particularly for vulnerable road users such as pedestrians and cyclists.
-As part of the project Cyclehoop have installed over 27 Bikehangars in Lambeth for residents to rent spaces in them.
+As part of the project, Cyclehoop has installed over 27 Bikehangars in Lambeth for residents to rent spaces in them.

 If you are interested in finding out more information on our customised cycle stands, please do not hesitate to contact us.